 Long-Term Expected Rate of Return - The long-term expected rate of return on Plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class as of December 31, 2018 and 2017 are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class as of December 31, 2019 and 2018 are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

 Domestic equity 66.0% 5.5-7.5%

 Fixed income 30.0% 1.0-3.0%

 Cash 4.0% 0.0-1.0%

 100.0%

+Fixed income 30.0% 4.0% 1.0-3.0

 Rate of Return - The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.
-For the years ended December 31, 2018 and 2017, the annual money-weighted rate of return on Plan investments, net of investment expense, were -5.60% and 12.22%, respectively.
+For the years ended December 31, 2019 and 2018, the annual money-weighted rate of return on Plan investments, net of investment expense, were 20.54% and -5.60%, respectively.

-Discount Rate - The discount rate used to measure the total pension liability as of December 31, 2018 and 2017 was 8.00%.
+Discount Rate - The discount rate used to measure the total pension liability as of December 31, 2019 and 2018 was 8.00%.
 The Plan's fiduciary net position is projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.